dibakash/IITM-PDSA/week_2/lecture_2.md

   >
   > - Hence, $100n^2 + 20n+ 5$ is $O(n^2)$

-- So, what really matters is the highest term
+- So, what matters is the highest term

   - $20n + 5$ is dominated by $100n^2$